DukeJoseph/blog/_posts/09-09-2025-the-watch-that-ends-the-night.md

 > There is no simple explanation for anything imporant any of us do, and that the human tragedy, or the human irony, consists in the necessity of living with the consequences of actions performed under the pressure of compulsions so obscure we do not and cannot understand them.

 I can't tell if this was done before or after the song was written, almost as much time has passed between the publication of the book as has passed since the song came out!

+New Canada.
+New World.
+New Morality.

+> There are some stories into which the reader should be led gently, and I think this may be one of them.

 ## Inline HTML elements